siler23/MultiArchDockerKubernetes/docs/4-Build-MultiArch.md

 ##### Push versioned manifest first
 First, you will update the yaml files in the given directory of the image you are trying to push (in this case outyet) as well as change into the directory.
 Then, switch my username/password in the following command for yours for the image repository you are pushing to and:

-IF USING PROXY: make sure your http_proxy, https_proxy, and no_proxy our set if pushing to a repo outside of your internal network.
+IF USING PROXY: make sure your http_proxy, https_proxy, and no_proxy are set if pushing to a repo outside of your internal network.

 `manifest-tool --username gmoney23 --password *** push from-spec smallest-outyet/vmanifest.yaml`